 Hypercoagulability is a significant risk factor for portal vein thrombosis.
-In one study 28% of patients with portal vein thrombosis had an inherited thrombophilic disorder26.
+In one study 28% of patients with portal vein thrombosis had an inherited thrombophilic disorder[26].
 Of this factor V Leiden mutation was the most common (11%) followed by anti-thrombin III deficiency (11 %) and protein c deficiency (8%).
-Prothrombin gene mutations are also commonly implicated in venous thrombosis27.
+Prothrombin gene mutations are also commonly implicated in venous thrombosis[27].
 The PAI 4G variant and MTHFR mutations are considered less severe though do have an increased risk for venous thrombosis after major surgery including transplantation.
 Such situations are challenging because of the post-operative risk of thrombosis leading to graft failure or bleeding from anti-coagulation.
 However, many such transplants are carried out in a safe manner.
 Our patient had a PAI-1 gene mutation, which was only diagnosed after diligent history taking helped us to obtain the risk in this case.
-The authors have previously worked at different auto islet cell transplantation centers and as with other surgeries it was not routine to do a hypercoagulable workup since obtaining this panel in every patient is very expensive and may not be cost effective15, 18, 22.
+The authors have previously worked at different auto islet cell transplantation centers and as with other surgeries it was not routine to do a hypercoagulable workup since obtaining this panel in every patient is very expensive and may not be cost effective[15, 18, 22].